 What are the Best Backyard Farm Animals?

-Many people start their backyard farm with a few chickens and eventually expand to other animals, but it is important to know that there are a lot of choices depending on your own set up and backyard farm.
+Many people start their backyard farm with a few chickens and eventually expand to other animals, but it is important to know that there are a lot of choices for the best homesteading animals depending on your own set up and backyard farm.
 The next section outlines some of the most common backyard farm animals for the small hobby farm.

 Backyard chickens are a natural addition to a homestead, especially one with limited space.
 They can be housed in compact homes, and can reward you with healthy fresh eggs, humanely raised meat, and fertilizer for your garden.
 The dark orange egg yolks are truly delicious and if allowed a little time to free range, chickens can also help with bug control.
 Chickens have been a favorite and first step into keeping farm animals for me as well as for many others out there.
 While they still require consistent care, they are generally easy to raise.